Manager of Cities, Cities Reducing Poverty & Cities Deepening Community

-Christine is delighted to have joined Tamarack as a Manager of Cities with the Vibrant Communities – Cities Reducing Poverty (VC–CRP) team, which supports a national movement and learning community comprised of 80+ members across Canada and the United States.
+Christine is delighted to have joined Tamarack as a Manager of Cities with the Vibrant Communities – Cities Reducing Poverty and Cities Deepening Community teams.

 Christine holds a Bachelor’s degree in Global Studies from Trent University and a Master's degree in Public Administration from Cornell University.
 Her previous work has taken her across the globe where she has worked with community leaders, policymakers, funders, and researchers to catalyze cross-sectoral poverty reduction and food security initiatives.
 Christine was a Leland International Hunger Fellow with the Congressional Hunger Center and has worked with the UN World Food Programme in Kenya, with a local community development centre in India, and with Concern Worldwide in Zambia, Malawi, Uganda and Mozambique.
 She has also worked on policy campaigns in Ireland and the European Union, including advocacy efforts focused on the Sustainable Development Goals.